AgileBIM/FabCOD/docs/devReadFirst.md

 ## Step 5: VSCode Terminal Commands :heavy_check_mark:

-After installing all prerequisites and if not already open, you can find the VSCode terminal by using the ``Ctrl+` ``  shortcut.
+Once all the prior steps are completed, you should open the cloned project folder from VSCode.
+If the terminal is not already open, you can find it by using the ``Ctrl+` ``  shortcut.
 There are various types of terminals that can be activated, we recommend using Powershell version.
-If the combo box does not show Powershell, then you can use the `Select Default Shell` option within to specify Powershell.
-Once done, you can execute the following commands in that Powershell terminal
+If the drop down box does not show Powershell, then you can use the `Select Default Shell` option within the drop down to specify Powershell.
+Once done, you can execute the following commands in that Powershell terminal.

 * `npm install` to download and install all the package.json dependencies
 * `npm install -g vsce`  install this globally for certain scripts
 * `npm install vsce` also needs to be installed locally for certain scripts.
 * `npm install -g typescript` needs global context for certain scripts
-* `npm install -g yarn` we don't use yarn, but vsce does.
+* `npm install -g yarn` FabCOD does not use yarn, but vsce does.

-**Note:** it is very realistic to have a conflict of some kind across these installations.
+**Note:** it is very realistic to have an access of some kind happen during one of these installations; especially the first one.
 Please close/re-open VSCode and try the command again.